fluffycowfluffy/PROJECT-PENNEY/README.md

 Project Penney includes the following Python files:
 - `main.py`
   - The main function calls `create_heatmap` and runs for ~10 minutes.
 Heatmaps will be stored in the `visualizations` folder created by the same function.
+- `helpers.py`
+  - This is the original debugger factory code from Professor Smith
 - `processors.py`
   - `get_decks`: The initial code from Professor Smith's original GitHub.
 This function will generate n decks; it will generate 100,000 decks for each `.npy` file, which are created and saved in the next function.
   - `decks_to_npy`: This function will save your generated decks to  `.npy` files.
 It will generate a new random seed for each round of decks and save the file to the `deck_storage` folder.
 Each deck file will be named accordingly with its corresponding random seed.